top of page

 Context

+The fuel cost of the plant amounted to Tk.
+1,183.61 million during the reporting period.
+The plant achieved a plant factor of 61.16%, an availability factor of 100%, and a plant efficiency of 38.29%.
+The facility operated for a total of 8,619 hours during the reporting period (APSCL, 2024-2025).
 The established tariff rate for the power generated from this plant is an average of Tk.
 1.87.
-Throughout the reporting period, the power plant operated for a total of 8,583 hours (APSCL Annual Report, 2020-2021).
 According to APSCL, the newly constructed gas engine power plant spans an area of 0.00908 square kilometers and is equipped with 16 generating units.
-Each unit can generate 3.332 megawatts of electricity, resulting in a total combined output of 53.312 MW.
+Each unit has the capacity to generate 3.332 megawatts of electricity, resulting in a total combined output of 53.312 MW.
 Out of this capacity, 50 MW will be consistently channeled into the national grid, while the remaining 3.312 MW will serve as surplus energy for internal plant operation (The Daily Star, 2011).

 Land Acquisition